DanJBower/ColourOfTheMonth/README.md

 # Colour Of The Month

+**Credit:** All colour names and colour codes were taken from [HTML COLOR CODES](https://htmlcolorcodes.com/color-names/) on 27/05/2024.

 This is a really simple Android app that displays a different colour each month.

 The app is automatically kept up to date by a GitHub Actions workflow that runs on the first day of each month.